Board of Directors

 I was born in Essen, Germany and my family moved to the US 25 years ago.
 The first time I remember being scared of pollution was when the Chernobyl plant exploded, and by the time I was finishing high school – and an internship in Senator John Kerry’s office – I knew that environmental work would always be a passion of mine.
 I’ve worked on some amazing projects including waste management in Cairo, great ape conservation in central Africa, rescuing baby sea turtles in Barbados, and harbor clean-ups in Baltimore.

-I’m a lawyer by training and practice, and now work at the Environmental Defense Fund in a non-legal capacity as the Director of Program Management, serving as a chief of staff to our Executive Director.
+As Chief of Staff of the Sierra Club, I work on the day-to-day project management of the senior management team, and am an active voice for staff on organizational changes and strategic decisions.
+Prior to joining the Sierra Club, I worked at the Environmental Defense Fund (EDF), as the Director of Government and Legal Affairs at the Representative of German Industry and Trade, and as a corporate, environmental, and bankruptcy litigation attorney.
 I’m a Vermont Law, Harvard, Williams, and Phillips Exeter grad.
 That is also the descending order of toughness for the school mascots: fighting swans, a color, purple cows, and a griffin.

 My interests include hiking, skiing, biking, painting, dancing, and making sure my orchids are happy.